 Bonaventure performed all three tasks of a Master of Theology from 1254–57.
 He revised his commentary on Luke and composed commentaries on John and Ecclesiastes.
 He also held three sets of disputed questions.
-The questions On the Knowledge of Christ (De scientia Christi), which develop his illumination theory of knowledge, probably came out of his inception as Master in 1254.
-The questions On the Mystery of the Trinity (De mysterio Trinitatis), which elaborated his view of God, were likely the last ones he wrote (Hayes 1992, 40–44; 1979, 24–29).
-Both were composed in a lofty style that gives no evidence of the conflict embroiling Paris at the time.
-The third set of disputed questions, however, were On Evangelical Perfection (De perfectione evangelica) and consisted in a defense of the friars’ way of life, under attack by non-mendicant Masters led by William of St. Amour.
-In October 1256, Pope Alexander IV ordered the secular Masters at Paris to accept Bonaventure and the Dominican Thomas of Aquino in their rightful places as Masters of Theology, but it was not until 12 August 1257 that they did so.
-But six months earlier Bonaventure had been appointed Minister General.
-In addition to the normal magisterial writings, Bonaventure also wrote On Retracing the Arts to Theology (Opusculum de reductione artium ad theologiam) while Master; and probably in 1257, while leaving the University, he managed to compose his Breviloquium, a “short reading” that contains in outline the main theses of a theological summa that would never be composed.
+The questions On the Knowledge of Christ (De scientia Christi), which develop his illumination theory of knowledge, may come from 1254.
+The questions, On the Mystery of the Trinity (De mysterio Trinitatis), which elaborated his view of God, certainly followed On the knowledge of Christ, since they cite this disputation.
+Bonaventure also disputed a third set of questions On Evangelical Perfection (De perfectione evangelica).
+These questions defended the friars’ way of life from the attacks of non-mendicant Masters led by William of St. Amour in 1255 (Bougerol 1982; Traver 1995 and 1999).
+In October 1256, Pope Alexander IV ordered the secular Masters at Paris to accept Bonaventure and the Dominican Thomas Aquinas in their rightful places as Masters of Theology, but it was not until 12 August 1257 that they did so.
+Six months earlier Bonaventure had been appointed Minister General.
+In addition to the normal writings pertaining to his tasks as a Master of Theology, Bonaventure produced numerous sermons during this period.
+One text, related to the genre of sermons and known as On Retracing the Arts to Theology (Opusculum de reductione artium ad theologiam) may have originated as the second half of Bonaventure’s inaugural sermon as a Master of Theology (Benson 2012).
+In 1257, while leaving the University and beginning his tenure as Minister General, Bonaventure also managed to compose his Breviloquium, a brief and popular synthesis of theology.

-From this point on, Bonaventure’s writing reflected the needs of the Order, but he did not cast aside his philosophical mind.
-Bonaventure quickly set a firm direction for the Order in an “encyclical letter” to all the friars on 23 April 1257, which admonished them to recover the “somewhat tarnished” luster of the Order.
-The Minister General followed with three tracts written in 1259–60 for the spiritual edification of the friars: A Soliloquy about Four Mental Exercises (Soliloquium de quatuor mentalibus exercitiis), The Tree of Life (Lignum vitae), and The Triple Way (De Triplici via).
+As noted above, Bonaventure’s “pastoral period” runs from 1257–1274.
+Scholars can often pinpoint Bonaventure’s activities at this time by utilizing his sermons and by studying documents related to the Franciscan Order (Quinn 1974; Bourgerol (ed.)
+1990).
+Bonaventure traveled extensively to visit Franciscan houses but maintained Paris as his chief residence (Monti 2014).
+During this period, Bonaventure’s writings reflected the needs of the Order, but he did not cast aside his Parisian philosophical and theological training.
+Bonaventure quickly set a firm direction for the Order in an “encyclical letter” to all the friars on 23 April 1257, which admonished them to recover the “somewhat tarnished” luster of the Order (Monti 1994).
+Amid his other duties, Bonaventure composed three extremely popular tracts between 1257 and 1260 for the spiritual training of the friars: A Soliloquy about Four Mental Exercises (Soliloquium de quatuor mentalibus exercitiis), The Tree of Life (Lignum vitae), and The Triple Way (De triplici via) (Coughlin 2006; Cousins 1978).

-Bonaventure’s most influential work over the centuries was composed at this time.
+Bonaventure’s most popular work today was also composed at this time.
 For Francis’s feast day in October, 1259, Bonaventure visited Mt.
-Alverna, the very place where Francis himself had received a mystical vision of Christ “under the appearance” of “a Seraph having six wings” and had had “imprinted in his flesh” the stigmata or wounds of Christ Here Bonaventure conceived the idea for his Journey of the Mind to God (Itinerarium mentis in Deum), a mental and spiritual journey to God whose basic outline—though not its details—could be understood by even the simplest friar.
+Alverna, the very place where Francis himself had received a mystical vision of Christ “under the appearance” of “a Seraph having six wings” and had “imprinted in his flesh” the stigmata or wounds of Christ (Legenda maior 13.3 [FA:ED: Volume 2, 632–633]).
+Here Bonaventure conceived the idea for his Journey of the Mind to God (Itinerarium mentis in Deum), a mental and spiritual journey to God whose basic outline—though not its details—could be understood by even the simplest friar (Armstrong 2020 is the most recent English translation, offering extensive notes).
+The text displays Bonaventure’s philosophical and theological training in the service of articulating how to contemplate God.
 The journey follows the route first charted by St. Augustine—from the exterior world to the interior mind, and from the interior but inferior human mind to the superior mind, namely, to God.
-Bonaventure allegorically understood the six wings of the angelic Seraph Francis saw to stand for six ways God can be approached and therefore arranged his Journey into seven chapters.
-The two lower wings of the Seraph symbolize seeing God through “footprints (vestigia),” signs in the sub-human world that point to God, including signs in the physical universe itself (c.
+Bonaventure understood the six wings of the angelic Seraph Francis saw to stand for six ways God can be approached.
+Among other things, the series of six chapters also stood for Bonaventure as the six days of creation.
+He therefore arranged his Journey into six chapters of mental work followed by a seventh chapter on mystical rest.
+The two lower wings of the Seraph symbolize seeing God through “footprints (vestigia)”, signs in the sub-human world that point to God, including signs in the physical universe itself (c.
 1) and signs found in the sensory life humans have in common with other animals (c.
 2).
-The two middle wings of the Seraph symbolize seeing God in his “image,” namely, in humans understood as bearing within their intellectual nature special signs pointing to God.
+The two middle wings of the Seraph symbolize seeing God in his “image”, namely, in humans understood as bearing within their intellectual nature special signs pointing to God.
 Here Bonaventure distinguished signs of God found in the “natural” exercise of the mind in theoretical knowledge (c.
 3) from those found in its exercise in the practical sphere “reformed by grace” (c.
 4).
-The two highest wings of the Seraph symbolize seeing God in himself, first in the way reason sees God as having one divine nature (c.
+The two highest wings of the Seraph symbolize seeing the light of God, first in the way reason sees God as having one divine nature (c.
 5) and then as faith sees God in the Trinity of persons (c.
 6).
 These three sets of twin “steps” culminate in the “mental and mystical transport” found in mystical experience (c.
 7), the end of the Journey.
-For each step, Bonaventure used material from earlier writings; but the Journey, like all his later works, is only a sketch the Minister General knew he would never have the leisure to complete.
-The result is his writing achieves a combination of scriptural imagery, philosophic depth, mystical yearning, and density more meditative than demonstrative.
-But the Journey does provide an appropriate outline for looking at Bonaventure’s philosophy.
-After considering his views on the relation of philosophy, faith, and theology (Section 2), we shall look respectively at Bonaventure’s views on physical creation (Section 3), human nature and cognition (Section 4), and on God (Section 5).
+For each step, Bonaventure used material from earlier writings; but the Journey, like all his later works, is a synthesis the Minister General never had the leisure to expand.
+In the Journey, he achieves a combination of scriptural imagery, philosophic depth, mystical yearning, and a density more meditative than demonstrative, as befitting the genre of the text.
+The Journey, nevertheless, provides an appropriate outline for looking at Bonaventure’s philosophy which will be pursued below.

 The General Chapter of 1260 held in Narbonne, France, the first where Bonaventure presided, ratified his codification of the legal statutes under which Franciscans lived, known as the “Constitutions of Narbonne” and also asked him to write a definitive Life of St. Francis, which he did in 1261.
-These two works set the Order on a moderate course that lasted for centuries and led Franciscans to call Bonaventure their “second founder.”
+These two works set the Order on a moderate course that lasted for centuries and led Franciscans to revere Bonaventure as their “second founder”.

 For most of the period from 1257 through 1266 Bonaventure trekked through France and Italy by foot, as did all friars when they traveled.
 In 1266 he returned to Paris, where his friars were under attack both from conservatives in the Theology faculty and from radicals in Arts.
-Bonaventure began a series of writings devoted primarily to moral matters: Collations on the Ten Commandments (Collationes de decem praeceptis), Lent of 1267; Collations on the Seven Gifts of the Holy Spirit (Collationes de septem donis Spiritus sancti), Lent of 1268; a defense of the friars bearing the Socratic title Apologia pauperum (Defense of the Mendicants), 1269.
-On 10 December 1270, Etienne Tempier, bishop of Paris, condemned certain erroneous Aristotelian propositions.
-During Easter-tide of 1273 Bonaventure delivered his magisterial Collations on the Hexameron (Collationes in Hexaemeron).
+Bonaventure began giving a series of collations (sermons offered in the morning and evening) which he considered a sequence: Collations on the Ten Commandments (Collationes de decem praeceptis), Lent of 1267; Collations on the Seven Gifts of the Holy Spirit (Collationes de septem donis Spiritus sancti), Lent of 1268; and Collations on the Hexaëmeron (Collationes in Hexaëmeron) during Easter-tide of 1273, a series that was never finished and is often regarded as a masterpiece of medieval theology.
+Though the issues covered in these collations range across nearly the whole of Christian theology, they have come to be understood as Bonaventure at his most polemical, since in them he attacks the three philosophical errors that he believes are the most dangerous: the eternity of the world, the necessity of fate, and that there is one intellect for all human beings (On these collations see Ratzinger 1959 and 2009).
+Bonaventure thought all three of these errors undermined Christian faith, the last of the three impacting the doctrineof salvation itself.
+Notably, the series of collations are close in time to 10 December 1270, when certain Aristotelian positions were condemned by the Bishop of Paris, Étienne Tempier.

 2. Philosophy, Faith, and Theology